Happy First Day of Autumn How to Not “Fall” Behind on Your Tax Preparation (1440 x 600)

 Looking to make filing taxes easier?
 Here are tips to smooth out the process now and later:

 Know what to expect.
 Having the right paperwork in front of you makes it much easier (and more accurate) when you file.
 Not sure what you need?
 Don’t worry; TurboTax will walk you through what you need, ask you simple questions, and give you the tax deductions and credits you are eligible for based on your entries.
+We also have our easy to use TurboTax tax document checklist to help you gather what you need ahead of time.

 Have a regular system for your taxes.
 As an entrepreneur, I learned that I can save myself a lot of time by staying on top of finances little by little.
 More frequent tracking of your income and expenses will save you time and help you avoid missing anything at tax time.